silizium/utf4/README.md

 000000d0: 0a
 ```

-As you can see the textsize is reduced down to 69% of the original text, which I pipe out after decoding.
+As you can see the textsize is reduced down to about 63% of the original text, which I pipe out after decoding.
 So, it works

 ## Dependency